The Capitals enter the All-Star break losers of seven straight after a 6-3 loss to the Toronto Maple Leafs on Wednesday.

 Auston Matthews would go on to score on the resulting power play.
 That would be the first of three unanswered goals for Toronto.

 A rough penalty kill for John Carlson

 The Leafs were able to cash in on the penalty kill because of a rough shift for defenseman John Carlson.
 With the puck on his stick behind the net, Carlson did not try clearing the puck around the boards.
 Instead, he turned up ice and fired it right to John Tavares.
 Tavares blocked the clear and kept the puck in.
 Later on in the shift, Matthews was skating in looking for a shot.
 Carlson dropped to a knee looking for the shot block, but he was too quick.
-Matthews curled it around a now helpless Carlson, then fired the puck through Holtby to give Toronto a lead they would not relinquish.
+Matthews curled it around him a now helpless Carlson then fired the puck through Holtby to give Toronto a lead they would not relinquish.